anitacanita/bit-mapper/README.md

 ### Running the editor

-To run the application, supply a command file like:
+To run the application, supply a command file like so:

 `$ bin/bitmap_editor examples/show.txt`